apptainer/apptainer-admindocs/installation.rst

 mode.

-{Project} unprivileged mode can also be used inside docker without enabling docker privileged mode, using these additional docker options:
+{Project} unprivileged mode can also be used inside docker without enabling docker privileged mode, using these additional docker options at least on RHEL-based hosts:

 .. code:: shell